yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ---

+The Access APIs abstract the backend policy system.
 Access policy and user identities are an integral part of most object stores.
 As such, a system must be implemented to manage both user/credential creation and the binding of those users to individual buckets via policies.
-Object stores are somewhat unique in how they manage users, with cloud providers typically integrating with an IAM platform.
+Object stores differ from file and block storage in how they manage users, with cloud providers typically integrating with an IAM platform.
 This API includes support for cloud platform identity integration with Kubernetes ServiceAccounts.
 On-prem solutions usually provide their own user management systems, which may look very different from each other and from IAM platforms.
-As such, the Access API abstracts the location where these policies are set.
-That is, it does not dictate that a policy be set on an IAM user or role, or as a policy on the storage instance itself.
-Its purpose is strictly to define “who” may access “what,” and support an arbitrary list of what is allowed or denied.
+We must also account for third party authentication solutions that may be integrated with an on-prem service.

 #### BucketAccessRequest

-A user facing API representing an object store user and an access policy between the user and a storage instance.
-A user will create a BucketAccessRequest in the app namespace, which will result in a secret being written to the app namespace containing access credentials for a given object store.
+A user facing API representing an object store user and an access policy defining the user’s relation to a storage instance.
+A user will create a BucketAccessRequest in the app namespace.
 A BucketAccessRequest can specify *either* a ServiceAccount in the same namespace or a desired Secret name.
 Specifying a ServiceAccount enables provisioners to support cloud provider identity integration with their respective Kubernetes cluster offerings.

 ```yaml
 apiVersion: cosi.io/v1alpha1